-April 13, 2018 ~ In May of 2016, I predicted that textiles and decorative items themed with succulents would soon be commonplace.
+April 13, 2018 ~ At the 2016 Succulent Celebration, I told my audience, "You heard it here first: Textiles and decorative items themed with succulents would soon be commonplace."
 Back then there were a few T-shirts, socks, pillows and posters, but not much from major retailers except fake succulents.
 (Gotta love the irony: Succulents already are the closest thing to plastic in the plant world.)
-Now they’re everywhere: Pier One, TJ Maxx, Cost Plus World Market, Wayfair, Home Goods, JOANN and more.
+Now they're everywhere, on everything from baby booties to bathing suits.

 Above: I'm holding a succulent shower curtain ($30) at Cost Plus World Market.
 In the foreground is a $200 faux opuntia (prickly pear).